Welcome to today's edition of the Rush 24-7 podcast.

 Now, FBI agents searched the home of former Justice Department lawyer Thomas Tam last week in an effort to determine who leaked details of the warrantless eavesdropping program to the news media.

-Newsweek reported this uh on Sunday.
+Newsweek reported this on Sunday.

-They cited two anonymous legal sources, the agents who had obtained a classified search warrant, took Tam's desktop computer, two laptops belonging to his kids, and some of Tam's personal files.
+The agents, who had obtained a classified search warrant, took Tam's desktop computer, two laptops belonging to his kids and some of Tam's personal files.

-He left the Department of Justice last year.
+He left the Department OF Justice last year.

-He had worked in the Department's Office of Intelligence Policy and Review.
+He had worked in the department's Office OF Intelligence Policy AND Review.

-That's what its acronym is, because I don't want to waste all these syllables here on the Office of Intelligent Policy Review every time I have to talk about it.
+That's what its acronym is, because I don't want to waste all these syllables here on the Office OF Intelligent Policy Review every time I have to talk about it.

-But he worked that it was an it was an agency, the Justice Department, and this is the group, this is little s little little subdivision in there that works with the FISA court.
+It was an agency, the Justice Department, and this is the group this is a little subdivision in there that works with the FISA court And deals with warrants.

 In December of 2005, as you recall, the New York Times published a story exposing, quote unquote, the Bush administration's warrantless wiretapping program to eavesdrop on international phone calls and emails of U.S. residents without court warrants.